montagestudio/todo-blackberry-dynamics/README.md

 5. `cordova plugin add ../../plugins/cordova-plugin-bbd-configure`

-In order to make this command works, you might need to rename the folder `blackberry` to `good` at the path `/Users/<user>/Library/Android/sdk`.
+In order to make this command works, you might need to create a 'good' link to the folder `blackberry` at the path `/Users/<user>/Library/Android/sdk/extras`.

 You also might need to set the $ANDROID_HOME environemnt variable.

 `export ANDROID_HOME="/Users/<user>/Library/Android/sdk"`